xen-troops/zephyr/boards/arm/rz_a2m/doc/index.rst

 RZ A2M board
 ------------

-Vies of the EVK board:
+Views of the EVK board:

 .. figure:: img/view.jpg
    :align: center